What is a Camlock Fitting?

 - Close both handles at the same time until the two halves are firmly fixed together

-- Closing both handles at the same time insures that the grooved adapter is pulled down consistently onto the seal making a leak proof assembly for the safe transfer of liquids
+- Closing both handles at the same time ensures that the grooved adapter is pulled down consistently onto the seal making a leakproof assembly for the safe transfer of liquids

-- Reverse the process to disconnect the fitting making sure before doing so that the hose assembly has been de-pressurised.
+- Reverse the process to disconnect the fitting making sure before doing so that the hose assembly has been de-pressurized.

 There are numerous manufacturers around the world, all of which you would imagine would produce these couplings to one of the accepted standards, but experience tells us that this is not always the case.

-Problems frequently arise when attempting to use one coupler half from one manufacturer with the other half made by another manufacture.
+Problems frequently arise when attempting to use one coupler half from one manufacturer with the other half made by another manufacturer.
 This is not normally the case if the manufacturers are in North America or Europe, where the products are normally manufactured to an accepted certified specification.
-However cheap copies use less materials in the construction of the coupling and as a result will not last as long.
+However cheap copies use fewer materials in the construction of the coupling and as a result will not last as long.
 Some are even being made from reused scrap material.
-I addition their manufacturing process often involves manually drilling-out the fitting so consistency is often a problem, leading to couplings that do not always connect together properly.
+In addition, their manufacturing process often involves manually drilling out the fitting so consistency is often a problem, leading to couplings that do not always connect together properly.